acloudmovingby/graph-builder-game/README.md

 Run:
 1. `cd public/scala && ./mill graphcontroller.fastLinkJS && ./mill graphcontroller.test && cd -` Build and test ScalaJS code.
 2. `node app.js` Start server
-3. (deprecated, for old vanilla JS tests) `npm run test` See in browser:
+See in browser:
 1. `localhost:3000`.
-This is the more advanced graph editor tool.
+This is the graph editor tool.
-2. `localhost:3000`.
-This was the original iteration which was a 'game' of sorts.
-It may no longer work.
-It only has the most basic tool for editing graphs but as you make them, you discover Easter eggs (i.e. you unlock certain kinds of graphs).

 ## About